 Supporting effective implementation of World Bank programs in Afghanistan through an integrated set of tools used to collect, verify and analyze project data.

-To strengthen the World Bank’s technical supervision of projects funded under the Afghanistan Reconstruction Trust Fund (ARTF) Investment Portfolio, IRD developed and successfully implemented a program to collect year-round information on ARTF-financed project sites, and a geo-spatial database that catalogued inspections.
+To strengthen the World Bank’s technical supervision of projects funded under the Afghanistan Reconstruction Trust Fund (ARTF) Investment Portfolio, IRD/Blumont developed and successfully implemented a program to collect year-round information on ARTF-financed project sites, and a geo-spatial database that cataloged inspections.
 With a focus on infrastructure projects, the program also collected data on project outcomes and social and environmental impacts at the community level.
-ARTF staff also worked directly with the Government of Afghanistan’s Ministry of Education, building staff capacity to conduct monitoring activities and collect information from community councils and teachers on the implementation of school projects.
+ARTF staff worked directly with the Government of Afghanistan’s Ministry of Education, building staff capacity to conduct monitoring activities and collect information from community councils and teachers on the implementation of school projects.